LAsoul88/Tomagotchi/README.md

 /* more details */

 // the user clicks the 'open package' button and the box image switches out with the first form of our robo friend, its head -> clicking the button will remove the class of box and assign the class of robot-head, which will change the image
-// This will also begin the age timer, which will run throughout the game. -> a time tag with the class of 'age' will be added as a child to the div that holds the box/robot.
+// This will also begin the age timer, which will run throughout the game. -> a time tag with the class of 'age' will be added as a child to the div that holds the robot.
 A time method will be added that keeps track of time in seconds.

 // === SECTION === //